-The Cincinnati Zoo & Botanical Garden is celebrating babies throughout the month of May.
+The Cincinnati Zoo & Botanical Garden has been celebrating adorable babies throughout the month.

 Whether it’s a toddler we already know and love like 2-year-old Fiona the hippopotamus, or newborn fuzzy penguin chicks, there are dozens of young animals to see during Zoo Babies month.

 “No question that baby animals are adorable, but they’re also great ambassadors for their species,” Cincinnati Zoo Director Thane Maynard said.
 “They can inspire visitors to care about their wild counterparts and take action to protect them.”